For Patients and Families

 December 9, 2024

-Our last Stanford ILD Support Group meeting of 2024 was Monday 12/9/2024 from 11:30am-1:00pm and will be virtual on ZOOM.
-We are in for a holiday treat- we had a virtual tour of “An Expanded Lens Exhibition” from the Anderson Collection at Stanford.
-This is a year-long exhibition that invites viewers to reimagine their relationship to artwork in the Anderson Collection by providing new interpretations of the permanent collection through historic arrangements and contemporary pairings on loan from the Anderson family
+Our Stanford ILD Support Group meeting on Monday 12/9/2024 included a virtual tour of “An Expanded Lens Exhibition” from the Anderson Collection at Stanford.
+This is a year-long exhibition that invites viewers to reimagine their relationship to artwork in the Anderson Collection by providing new interpretations of the permanent collection through historic arrangements and contemporary pairings on loan from the Anderson family.
+Our guide let us through the wonderful collection and left man wanting to visit the collection in person.

 Stanford ILD Monthly Support Group - Now on Zoom!